elastic/apm-agent-dotnet/README.md

 These are the main folders within the repository:

-* src: The source code of the agent.
+* `src`: The source code of the agent.
 Each project within this folder targets a specific library, and there is one core project, which is referenced by all other projects.
   * `Elastic.Apm`: The core project targeting .NET Standard 2.0.
 It contains the [Agent API](/docs/public-api.asciidoc), the infrastructure to report data to the APM Server, the logging infrastructure, and auto-instrumentation for things that are part of .NET Standard 2.0.
   * `Elastic.Apm.AspNetCore`: Auto-instrumentation for ASP.NET Core.
   * `Elastic.Apm.EntityFrameworkCore`: Auto-instrumentation for EntityFramework Core.